hmajid2301/blog/content/posts/2023-09-12-how-i-configure-nixos-as-part-of-my-development-workflow/index.md

     - home-manager
     - dotfiles
 series:
-  - Setup Your Development Workflow
+  - My Development Workflow
 ---

-So as of the last post, we have chosen Linux and specifically NixOS.
-In this post, we will go over how we can configure it.
-We will go over the specifics of some of the tools in future posts such as the terminal I use, multiplexers (tmux) and the shell I use.
-Including why/how I use these specific tools.

 In this post, we will just go over the basics of how we can configure our setup using a git repo, nix flakes and home-manager.
+I will go over how I structured my nix config.

 {{< notice type="Info" title="Not an in-depth tutorial" >}}
 Note this will not be an in-depth guide into NixOS/Home Manager itself.
 That could well be a series on its own.